Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Overview:

-This series helps participants develop self-leadership—the capacity to act as their own internal leader, harmonizing the various “selves” within while showing up as grounded, mature, and visionary leaders in external systems.
+This series helps participants develop self-leadership—the capacity to act as their own internal leaders by aligning mindset, values, and behaviors while showing up as grounded, mature, and visionary leaders in their businesses and communities.

-Through reflective inquiry, experiential exercises, and systems-based frameworks, participants learn to align their inner and outer leadership capacities for greater clarity, impact, and authenticity.
+Through reflective inquiry, experiential exercises, and systems-based frameworks, participants learn to hone their inner and outer leadership capacities for greater clarity, impact, and authenticity.

 Develop a clear internal framework for self-leadership